This post may contain affiliate links. Please read our privacy policy.

 • 1 teaspoon kosher salt

-• ¾ cup (1 ½ sticks) chilled unsalted butter cut into pieces
+• ¾ cup (1 1/2 sticks) chilled unsalted butter (cut into pieces)

-• 1 cup milk preferably whole
+• 1 cup milk (preferably whole)

 • 1 egg plus 1 egg yolk

-• About 3 tablespoons softened unsalted butter for serving
+• About 3 tablespoons softened unsalted butter (for serving)

 Instructions

-• Preheat the oven to 400°F. Line a baking sheet with parchment paper.
+• Preheat the oven to 400 F. Line a baking sheet with parchment paper.
 Lightly flour a clean work surface.

-• In a large mixing bowl, stir together the flour, sugar, baking powder and salt.
-Using a pastry cutter, two knives, or your fingers cut the butter into the flour mixture until the mixture resembles coarse cornmeal, with no pieces of butter any larger than a pea.
-In a small bowl combine the milk and the egg yolk.
+• In a large mixing bowl, stir together the flour, sugar, baking powder, and salt.
+Using a pastry cutter, two knives, or your fingers, cut the butter into the flour mixture until the mixture resembles coarse cornmeal, with no pieces of butter any larger than a pea.
+In a small bowl, combine the milk and the egg yolk.
 Stir the milk mixture into the dry ingredients just until the mixture comes together.

-• Turn the dough onto the floured work surface and roll or pat out the dough 1 ¼-inch thick.
-Cut out 2 ½-inch circles with a biscuit cutter, as close as possible to one another.
-Gently pat together the scraps so that they are 1 ¼-inch thick and cut out another two or three circles as possible.
-Place them on the prepared baking sheet at least 1-inch apart.
+• Turn the dough onto the floured work surface and roll or pat out the dough 1 1/4-inch thick.
+Cut out 2 1/2-inch circles with a biscuit cutter as close as possible to one another.
+Gently pat together the scraps so that they are 1 1/4-inch thick, and cut out another two or three circles as possible.
+Place them on the prepared baking sheet at least 1 inch apart.
 Beat the egg with 1 teaspoon of water in a small bowl, and use a pastry brush to lightly brush the top of each scone with the egg mixture.

-• Bake until golden brown, about 15 to 18 minutes.
-Transfer to a wire rack to cool until barely warm, or at room temperature.
-Split them in half with a fork, or cut them with a sharp knife, spread the butter evenly between the scones, layer some salmon onto each bottom half, and place the scone tops over the salmon.
+• Split them in half with a fork or cut them with a sharp knife, and spread the butter evenly between the scones.
+If desired, layer some salmon onto each bottom half, and place the scone tops over the salmon.

 Notes